v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/linq/how-to-control-namespace-prefixes-linq-to-xml.md

 ---
-title: 'Procedura: Prefissi dello spazio dei nomi del controllo (Visual Basic) (LINQ to XML)' ms.date: 07/20/2015 ms.assetid: 2fcf28a5-31b6-409d-84ea-27c22f71fc9f ms.openlocfilehash: 2b89b49aa76df526c08143cad49685386ffd5e7c ms.sourcegitcommit: eb9ff6f364cde6f11322e03800d8f5ce302f3c73
+title: 'How to: Control Namespace Prefixes (LINQ to XML)' ms.date: 07/20/2015 ms.assetid: 2fcf28a5-31b6-409d-84ea-27c22f71fc9f
+ms.openlocfilehash: 5ba415452a8671466c3a4c71a88731e5bd3cda60
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/01/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68709827"
+ms.locfileid: "74348381"
 ---
-# <a name="how-to-control-namespace-prefixes-visual-basic-linq-to-xml"></a>Procedura: Prefissi dello spazio dei nomi del controllo (Visual Basic) (LINQ to XML)
+# <a name="how-to-control-namespace-prefixes-visual-basic-linq-to-xml"></a>Procedura: controllare i prefissi dello spazio dei nomi (Visual Basic) (LINQ to XML)
 In questo argomento viene descritto come controllare i prefissi di spazio dei nomi.

 ## <a name="example"></a>Esempio

-### <a name="description"></a>DESCRIZIONE
+### <a name="description"></a>Descrizione
  In questo esempio vengono dichiarati due spazi dei nomi.
-Specifica `http://www.adventure-works.com` che lo spazio dei nomi ha il `aw`prefisso e che lo `www.fourthcoffee.com` spazio dei nomi ha il `fc`prefisso.
+It specifies that the `http://www.adventure-works.com` namespace has the prefix `aw`, and that the `www.fourthcoffee.com` namespace has the prefix of `fc`.

 ### <a name="code"></a>Codice